MARKETING TO DIFFERENT AGE DEMOGRAPHICS

 4. Generation Z

-Luckily, Generation Z isn’t a group marketers are currently focused on too heavily yet (except for toy stores and children’s products).
-The thing to remember about this group is that their lives are focused on technology.
-Everything they do will be governed by an ever-expanding internet of things.
+Marketers are now turning their attention to Gen Z. The thing to remember about this group is that their lives are focused on technology.
+Everything they do is will be governed by an ever-expanding internet of things.

 Not convinced?